New trauma center open on Chicago's South Side

 There hasn't been an adult trauma center on the South Side since 1991, when Michael Reese Hospital closed its center.

+"The community is stricken by violence, and the surrounding areas so I feel as though this trauma center would raise the probability of saving someone's life," said Kandice Denard.

-In 2010, when a well-known young activist was shot, the only trauma center open to treat him was at Northwestern Memorial Hospital, nearly 10 miles away.
+Denard believes her brother's life could have been saved with a South Side trauma center.
+In 2010, when Damien Turner was shot, the only trauma center open to treat him was at Northwestern Memorial Hospital, nearly 10 miles away.
 He later died.

-His death sparked protests and marches.
+Turner's death sparked protests and marches.
 An organized youth group pleaded for a trauma center in their neighborhood to avoid another tragedy like that one.

+"We actually coined the term 'trauma center desert,'" said activist Corey Mason.

 Jasmine Harris was one of those activists.
 She came to the center early Tuesday morning to take a look.